cms-lpc-llp/DelayedPhotonTuplizer/README.md

 Before running, check python/razorTuplizer.py to make sure that the correct global tag is defined. (process.GlobalTag.globaltag = ...)

-To run on 2018 data, there is no python config file yet.
-Please make a version for 2018 based on `razorTuplizer_MC_Fall17_EcalRechits_reMiniAOD_OOT.py` and `razorTuplizer_Data_2017_Rereco_EcalRechits_OOTpho.py` and update proper tags and other necessary changes.

 To run a test job with CRAB3: